fanoframework/fanoframework.github.io/utilities/using-loggers/index.md

 `TStdOutLogger` is logger implementation that will output log message to STDOUT.

+### Logging to STDERR

+`TStdErrLogger` is logger implementation that will output log message to STDERR.

 ### Logging to Database

 `TDbLogger` is logger implementation that will output log message to database.
 It requires instance of `IRdbms` which responsible to do database operation.
 Read [Database](/database) section for more information.